equinor/omnia-tutorial/docs/exercises/ingest.md

 ![alt text](./images/ingest/10_new_binary.png)

-Create a new linked service to link to the Data Lake Store
+Create a new linked service to link to the Data Lake Store, place this in your personal folder.

 ![alt text](./images/ingest/11_new_linkeservice_dls.png)

-Set the file path for your destination file in thee Data Lake Store
+Set the file path for your destination file in the Data Lake Store: /dls/user/shortname/filename (e.g. /dls/user/jmor/field_production_monthly.csv)

 ![alt text](./images/ingest/12_set_property.png)

 Do a test-run of your newly created pipeline

 ![alt text](./images/ingest/test-pipeline.png)

 Check status of the run

 ![alt text](./images/ingest/test-run.png)

+TODO: image of check file in DLS, mention Storage Explorer (standalone vs portal)

 <br/><br/>